aeon-toolkit/aeon/docs/developer_guide.md

 # Developer Guide

-Welcome to the `aeon` developer guide!
+Welcome to the `aeon` developer guide.
 This guide is intended for new developers who want to start contributing code to `aeon` and current developers who want to learn about specific topics for code and non-code developments.